Getting Started with Chalk

 will skip all dot directories in

-your current directory, and will refuse to chalk itself.
+your current directory and will refuse to chalk itself.

 Chalk Extraction

-Let's see what's actually in that ls
+Let's see what's in the ls

 binary we just added.
 We can

-have chalk report on what it inserted into artifacts:
+have Chalk report on what it inserted into artifacts:

-./chalk extract ls
+chalk extract ls

-This will output a chalk report on ls
+This will output a Chalk report on ls

 :